General

 1. Usually breaks into 2 camps: Unix (Linux, MacOSX, etc.) vs. Windows.
 You should choose the OS which best represent the software you intend to use.

-2. Software application may determine choice of features (number crunching -> faster CPU, memory intensive software -> more CPU, etc).
+2. Software application may determine choice of features (number crunching -> faster CPU, memory intensive software -> more CPU, machine/deep learning -> dedicated GPU, etc).

 3. Monitors